tarlaun/OS_project/shell_script/readme.md

 **Step 3:**

-Either put the shell scripts in the same folder as ADB in Android SDK platform-tools or add ADB to  your PATH variables.
+Either put the shell scripts in the same folder as ADB in Android SDK platform-tools or add ADB to  your PATH variables. make sure to have the above python file in the same folder.
 **Step 4:**

-Connect the Android device that you wish to back up from to your computer and run the scripts, following the instructions that appear when you do
+Connect the Android device that you wish to back up from to your computer and run the scripts, following the instructions that appear when you do.